LemLib/LemLib/.github/CONTRIBUTING.md

 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
-- **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-At this point you can also tell which alternatives do not work for you.
+- **Describe the current behavior** so the project team can understand the difference between your suggestion and the current behavior.
-- **Explain why this enhancement would be useful** to most LemLib users.
-You may also want to point out the other projects that solved it better and which could serve as inspiration.
+- **Explain why this enhancement would be useful** to most LemLib users and/or maintainers.
+- **(Optional) List possible implementations and alternatives** you have in mind.

 ### Your First Code Contribution